 Teachers on the Estuary Workshop

-The workshop will train up to ten educators in water quality monitoring, nature journaling, marine invasive species monitoring, and sea level rise.
+The workshop will train up to ten educators in water quality and weather monitoring, nature journaling, marine debris monitoring, and sea level rise.
 It is geared towards middle and high school science teachers, though other educators are welcome to apply.

 - Cost: Free

 We are putting teachers on the estuary again this summer by offering a free workshop that will provide educators with activities to bring back to their classes.
-The workshop will train up to ten educators in water quality monitoring, nature journaling, marine invasive species monitoring, and sea level rise.
+The workshop will train up to ten educators in water quality and weather monitoring, nature journaling, marine debris monitoring, and sea level rise, while exploring marsh and beach habitats on foot and the estuary by kayak.
 It is geared towards middle and high school science teachers, though other educators are welcome to apply.

 - Complete TOTE Workshop Application (see link below).